 Today, I have a fun friendship activity that uses a classic children’s book.
 Kids can struggle with the abstract concept of empathy and the perspectives of others.

 This Quick as a Cricket activity will be a hit at your book club play date, or any day!
 I loved the simplicity of our activity as it really went well with the simple rhyme of the book’s text.

-To create the busy bag for Quick as a Cricket, I used our snap and stack containers.
+To create the Quick as a Cricket activity, I used our snap and stack containers.
 This worked great as a busy bag storage system so the kids could create bead bracelets whenever they wished as a quiet activity.